Key Takeaways: Preventing Your Tattoo from Turning Green

 - Follow aftercare instructions: Your tattoo artist will provide you with specific aftercare instructions tailored to your tattoo.
 Follow these instructions diligently to ensure proper healing and color retention.
 This includes keeping your tattoo clean, moisturizing the area, and avoiding activities that may cause damage.

-Understanding Tattoo Aging
+Understanding Tattoo Aging and Color Changes

 As tattoos age, they go through a natural process of ink absorption into the skin.
 This absorption results in a gradual change in the appearance of the tattoo, including a decrease in the visibility of the ink and a decrease in the density of the remaining ink.